rfjakob/gocryptfs/Documentation/MANPAGE.md

 Use an external program (like ssh-askpass) for the password prompt.
 The program should return the password on stdout, a trailing newline is stripped by gocryptfs.
-Using something like "cat /mypassword.txt" allows to mount the gocryptfs filesytem without user interaction.
+Using something like "cat /mypassword.txt" allows one to mount the gocryptfs filesystem without user interaction.

 #### -fg, -f
 Stay in the foreground instead of forking away.
 Implies "-nosyslog".
-For compatability, "-f" is also accepted, but "-fg" is preferred.
+For compatibility, "-f" is also accepted, but "-fg" is preferred.

 #### -force_owner string
 If given a string of the form "uid:gid" (where both "uid" and "gid" are